KPFK Public Radio - Online Archives

 Guests:

-Joslyn Barnhart is Assistant Professor in the Department of Political Science at the University of California Santa Barbara; Robert F. Trager is a Professor in the political science department at the University of California, Los Angeles.
+Joslyn Barnhart is Assistant Professor in the Department of Political Science at the University of California Santa Barbara.
+She is also senior research scientist at Deep Mine in London.
+Robert F. Trager is a Professor in the political science department

 Topics